I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Tom Thompson's painting called,"Campfire" (below) inspired this rose in the Canadian Artists Series by the same folks who developed both the Parkland and the Explorer roses.

 This glorious rose brags it is disease resistant, and cold hardy to Canadian zone 3 (USDA zone 2). wow....
 It blooms from early summer and continues to display blooms that range from yellow, to pink to deep fuchsia.

 Just look at these colours - all from one rose bush.

 The thing that sold me, besides the fact this is a rose tree, is the Campfire Rose is grafted on a Rugosa stem, at the top of the stem, forming a rose tree (or standard).

-Rugosa, the old roses of cemeteries and abandoned farms that bloom for generation with no one fussing, or feeding.
+Rugosa is the old rose of cemeteries and abandoned farms that bloom for generations with no one fussing, or feeding.

 Here it is - 2 weeks after planting - in mid-June... in the front garden.
 Folks walking by, stop and stare - it is stunning.